The Way Forward on Security

 To achieve these goals, the two major U.S. disability benefits programs--Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI)--should be combined into a larger version of SSDI.
 The minimum payment should be set well above the poverty line.
 Recipients should be able voluntarily to convert their benefits into wages earned in a Transitional Job (with the right to revert at any time).
 Health insurance should be guaranteed at all times.
 Read More ->

-Seniors who have reached 65 or more and retired on Social Security should also always receive a minimum Social Security payment that gets them well above the poverty line.
+Of equal importance, seniors who have reached 65 or more and retired on Social Security should also always receive a minimum Social Security payment that gets them well above the poverty line.
+Read More ->

 The Evidence: Dramatic Reductions in Unemployment and Poverty

-There is a growing body of evidence that this five-part policy package will dramatically reduce the level of American unemployment and poverty.
+There is a growing body of evidence that this seven-part policy package will dramatically reduce the level of American unemployment and poverty.

-Most recently, in 2015, an Urban Institute analysis of the five-part policy package designed by the Community Advocates Public Policy Institute estimated that, if in effect in 2010, it would have reduced the U.S. poverty rate by:
+Most recently, in 2015, an Urban Institute analysis of one version of the policy package designed by the Community Advocates Public Policy Institute estimated that, if in effect in 2010, it would have reduced the U.S. poverty rate by:

 - 50%, assuming a quarter of the unemployed poor go to work in a Transitional Job;